By accessing the new dashboard you’ll get a summary of your temporary sales progress within the last thirty days.

 To activate a filter already saved click on "Manage" and select the filter of your interest.
 From the Manage section, you can always edit the name, copy or delete a saved filter.

 Compare data.
-The “Compare With " function is another development of this new version of Analytics.
+The “Compare With " function is another development of our tool Analytics.
 It allows you to compare the data shown with your selected reference period.